davidomarf/davidomar.com/content/writings/on-giving-love.md

 I've watched it a few times now.
 But more than the entire show, I have scenes that I love rewatching every once in a while.
 And I'm not necessarily talking about my fascination with the Hot Priest.

-I have many: That's the very reason why they put rubbers on the end of pencils.
+I have many: "That's the very reason why they put rubbers on the end of pencils".
-Get your hands off my miscarriage.
-It looks like a pencil.
+"Get your hands off my miscarriage".
+"It looks like a pencil. -- It looks chic".

 But one that I've thought about multiple times when trying to influence my life,
 is: